percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

   xtrabackup: notice: xtrabackup_logfile was already used to '--prepare'.

-It is not recommended to interrupt xtrabackup process while preparing backup because it may cause data files corruption and backup will become unusable.
-Backup validity is not guaranteed if prepare process was interrupted.
+It is not recommended to interrupt xtrabackup process while preparing backup because interruption may cause data files corruption and backup will become unusable.
+Backup validity is not guaranteed if the prepare process is interrupted.

 .. note::